Codewithwairimu/Codewithwairimu/README.md

 - Data Analyst · **Data Science East Africa**
 - Data Science Programme · **Lux Dev Academy** (ongoing)

-## Specialized or generalist?

-Versatile by design.
-I have gone deep enough in finance, M&E, and operations analytics to own a problem end to end — but I do not panic when the sector changes.
-The discipline is the same: ask the right question, get clean data, communicate clearly.
-The context is just details.

 ## Good reasons to say hey